cloudevents/spec/extensions/classification.md

 This extension is not opinionated on how this classification will be used and does for example imply different encryption schemes etc.

+For Sainsburys-tech colleagues, additional information can be found on our internal confluence under `/display/IC/Information+Classification+Extension`, which for example includes the values from our own classification policies.

 ## Attributes

 ### classification